 - Vigorous sexual activity.

-- Chronic balanoposthitis (typically in patients with diabetes).
+- Chronic balanoposthitis (especially if you have with diabetes).

 - A carer may discover the condition incidentally in a debilitated patient.